Controlling a Vlasov-Poisson plasma by a Particle-In-Cell method based on a Monte Carlo framework: Introduction

 This paper is organized as follows: In Section~\ref{sec:prelim}, we first introduce some notation and preliminaries.
-Afterwards, in Subsections \ref{sec:WellPosedness_classical}--\ref{sec:WellPosedness_strong}, we discuss the well-posedness of the Vlasov--Poisson system for admissible external magnetic fields.
+Afterwards, in Subsection~\ref{sec:WellPosedness_classical} and Subsection~\ref{sec:WellPosedness_strong}, we discuss the well-posedness of the Vlasov--Poisson system for magnetic fields of class $C^1$ and $W^{1,\infty}$, respectively.
 This allows for the definition of a control-to-state operator whose most important properties are shown in Subsection~\ref{sec:ControlToStateOperator}.
-In Subsection \ref{sec:Formulation_OPC}, we formulate our kinetic optimal control-in-the-force problem in the framework of ensemble control problems.
+In Subsection~\ref{sec:AdmissibleControls}, we introduce our set of admissible controls, and in Subsection~\ref{sec:Formulation_OPC}, we formulate our kinetic optimal control-in-the-force problem in the framework of ensemble control problems.
 In particular, we illustrate the construction of our cost functional including ensemble trajectory terms and ﬁnal-conﬁguration contributions as well as a penalization term for the control.
 For this setting, we then prove the existence of solutions in the given control space.
 Afterwards, in Section \ref{sec:OptimalitySystem}, we use the adjoint approach to formulate the first-order necessary optimality condition for locally optimal controls.
-In Section \ref{sec:MC_framework}, we present a detailed discussion of the numerical methods which we will use to solve the optimality system.
+In Section \ref{sec:MC_framework}, we present a detailed discussion of the numerical methods that we will use to solve the optimality system.
 In particular, we explain how to compute the gradient of the cost-functional, which is then used to implement a nonlinear conjugate gradient scheme (see, e.g., \cite{BorziSchulz2011}).
 In Section \ref{sec:NumericalExperiments}, we present the results of numerical experiments that successfully validate our implementation.
-For our numerical solver of the Vlasov--Poisson system, we use the famous \textit{Landau damping} effect as a test case.
+For our numerical solver of the Vlasov--Poisson system, we use the famous \textit{Landau damping} effect as well as the \textit{two-stream instability} effect as test cases.
 We further illustrate the functionality of our optimization method by solving an optimal control problem for magnetic confinement of a plasma.
 In contrast to the uncontrolled case, we actually observe confinement of the controlled plasma during the prescribed time interval.